Forcepoint/fp-pta-ansible-prtg/README.md

 ## Role Variables

 ### REQUIRED
-* prtg_server_dns: The DNS name for the PRTG server.
+* prtg_dns: The DNS name for the PRTG server.
 This DNS entry must already exist.
-* prtg_server_installer: The download URL For the PRTG EXE installer.
+* prtg_installer: The download URL For the PRTG EXE installer.
   PRTG provides a zip which I didn't want to deal with, so you should unzip and stage the EXE somewhere like Artifactory.
-* prtg_server_product_id: The Product ID as defined in the registry.
+* prtg_product_id: The Product ID as defined in the registry.
   If you use version 18.3.43.2323, this is `{5EC294B8-98F8-4C20-BE73-F11A04295CA5}_is1`.
   Sorry, chicken and egg problem.
 You have to have this to use the win_package module here.
-* prtg_server_admin_email: The email address for the PRTG administrator.
+* prtg_admin_email: The email address for the PRTG administrator.
-* prtg_server_license_key: The license key provided by PRTG on their download page. https://www.paessler.com/download/prtg-download
+* prtg_license_key: The license key provided by PRTG on their download page. https://www.paessler.com/download/prtg-download

 ### OPTIONAL
-* prtg_server_log: The path for the installation log.
+* prtg_log: The path for the installation log.
 Defaults to `C:\prtg_install.log`.
 Recommend not using spaces in the path.
-* prtg_server_license_name: The name of the license as provided by PRTG on their download page.
+* prtg_license_name: The name of the license as provided by PRTG on their download page.
 Default is `prtgtrial`.

 ## Dependencies